-Unlike chemiluminscent or fluorescent blotting applications, chromogenic substrates do not require special equipment for visualization of the assay results.
-Similar to developing film, the blot is incubated in substate until the desired amount of development.
-Unlike chemiluminescent blotting assays, the colored precipitate formed by chromogenic substrates cannot be easily stripped off to facilitate re-probing procedures.
-Therefore, it is imporant to allow the reaction to process until color development is satisfactory and then stop the reaction.
+Unlike chemiluminescent or fluorescent blotting applications, detection with chromogenic substrates does not require special equipment for visualizing assay results.
+Similar to developing film, the blot is incubated in substrate until the desired amount of development is achieved.
+In contrast to chemiluminescent western blotting, the colored precipitate formed by chromogenic substrates cannot be easily stripped off to facilitate re-probing procedures.
+Therefore, it is important to allow the reaction to proceed until color development is satisfactory and then stop the reaction.

-Peroxide must be added to a substrate for colorimetric detection with HRP.
+Peroxide must be added to a substrate for colorimetric detection with horseradish peroxidase (HRP).
 Because of its extremely short shelf life at the desired concentration, hydrogen peroxide traditionally was added to a buffer, along with the substrate, immediately prior to use.
 As a result, these substrates typically have a useful shelf life of only a few hours.
 Many commercially available precipitating HRP substrates are supplied with, or come prepared in, stable peroxidase substrate buffer.
-The stablized peroxide in these solutions are generally concentrated and is less corrosive than the traditional 30% stock solution of hydrogen peroxide.
-Since 30% hydrogen peroxide and dilution solutions of hydrogen peroxide are not stable, reagents prepared with stabilized peroxide will provide more consistent results.
+The stabilized peroxide in these solutions is generally concentrated and less corrosive than the traditional 30% stock solution of hydrogen peroxide.
+Since 30% hydrogen peroxide and diluted solutions of hydrogen peroxide are not stable, reagents prepared with stabilized peroxide will provide more consistent results.

 3,3′,5,5′-tetramethylbenzidine (TMB), with a molecular weight of 240.4, is most often used as a substrate for HRP in ELISAs.
 However, in the presence of HRP and peroxide, a water-soluble blue product is generated that can be precipitated onto a membrane.
-1-Step TMB-Blotting is a single-component peroxidase substrate for Western blotting and immunohistochemistry.
+Thermo Scientific 1-Step TMB-Blotting Substrate Solution is a single-component peroxidase substrate for western blotting and immunohistochemistry.
 Precipitating the product results in dark blue bands where the enzyme is located.
-1-Step TMB-Blotting is well suited to applications that require a large signal-to-noise ratio.
+1-Step TMB-Blotting Substrate Solution is well suited to applications that require a large signal-to-noise ratio.
 The most common substrates for colorimetric HRP are described below.

-The individual benefits of 4-CN and DAB are often combined into a single substrate mixture, CN/DAB Substrate.
-The CN/DAB Substrate has excellent sensitivity, yielding a dark black precipitate that photographs well.
-The CN/DAB Substrate works well in Western blotting and dot blotting applications.
+The individual benefits of 4-CN and DAB are often combined into a single substrate mixture, Thermo Scientific Pierce CN/DAB Substrate.
+The CN/DAB substrate has excellent sensitivity, yielding a dark black precipitate that photographs well, and it works well in western blotting and dot blotting applications.

-5-bromo-4-chloro-3-indolyl phosphate (BCIP) has a molecular weight of 433.6, and hydrolysis by alkaline phosphatase results in a bluepurple precipitate that can be deposited on nitrocellulose or nylon membranes.
+5-bromo-4-chloro-3-indolyl phosphate (BCIP) has a molecular weight of 433.6, and hydrolysis by alkaline phosphatase (AP) results in a blue-purple precipitate that can be deposited on nitrocellulose or nylon membranes.
 BCIP can be used as a chromogenic substrate for both immunoblotting and immunohistochemical studies.

 An ideal system for blotting or staining applications with AP is the combination of NBT and BCIP.
 Together, they yield an intense, black-purple precipitate that provides much greater sensitivity than either substrate alone.
 This reaction proceeds at a steady rate, allowing accurate control of its relative sensitivity.
 NBT/BCIP characteristically produces sharp band resolution with little background staining of the membrane.